 My objective is to provide both an understanding of, and hands-on experience with basic, data-centric statistics.
-I will use for illustration examples of actual studies from a wide array of socioeconomic and scientific fields.
-What you will learn in this class should help you understand broadly the methodology, results, and issues of studies presented in your other classes or in news stories
+This class is similar to a regular statistics class except that we focus the application of statistics on examples of actual studies from a wide array of biological interests: from biomedical studies and pharmacology, to ecology, genetics, physiology and related socio-economic questions.

 By the end of this course, you should be able to analyze and present data, design observational and experimental studies, use probabilities to model and predict random events, and use inference procedures to test hypotheses and estimate population parameters to reach conclusions in context.
+What you learn in this class should help you understand broadly the methodology, results, and issues of studies presented in your other classes or in news stories.
 I also hope that you will come to appreciate statistics as a cool and really interesting subject.